 The objective is to make repairs to items that present an immediate safety and health threat, structural danger or would otherwise render the property uninhabitable.
 General maintenance items, repairs usually less than $500, will not be considered eligible.

 There is a limit of two emergency grants in a 12 month period, and no more than three in a lifetime.
 Total lifetime minor repair assistance cannot exceed $10,000.
 Prior Comprehensive Rehab, Lead Hazard Control Grant, and "Emergency Rehab" recipients are able to apply if they are otherwise eligible.

 Property Taxes, Mortgage Payments & Homeowners Insurance

-The applicant shall have no outstanding delinquent property taxes.
+Property taxes must be current with no outstanding or delinquent balances.
 Mortgage payments and homeowners insurance coverage shall also be current.

 Ownership and Occupancy

-Applicants are required to own and reside in their home for 12 months to be eligible for assistance through this program.
+Applicants are required to have owned and resided in their home for 12 months to be eligible for assistance through this program.

 Repair or replacement of structurally deficient items, electrical hazards, plumbing sanitation or leak issues, faulty heating/roofing items, or other damage resulting from natural disasters are eligible.
 Wheelchair ramps, stair-lifts, other accessibility issues, or air conditioning may be eligible if verified as a medical necessity in writing by your physician.